maxwelljens/maxwelljens.github.io/content/posts/ai_on_fedora.md

 is still a bit unsure.
 My hope is that this page can become a small repository of Fedora-specific knowledge that other Fedora users can use to help each other, since getting AI to work on Fedora can be quite frustrating.

-Leave a comment below, or place an issue / pull request [on GitHub](https://github.com/docs-mj/docs-mj.github.io), if you want to share something not covered here, or, better yet, correct discrepancies.